lucmaki/ctg-goemotions/README.md

 See Structure section for where to find everything.

 ## Limitations
 The GoEmotions dataset has flaws for this purpose.
-It being composed of social media comment adds bias to soft prompts that make inpractical for other contexts than generating social media comments.
+It being composed of social media comment adds bias to soft prompts that limits its consistency in other contexts than generating social media comments.
+For example, the use of "lol", emojis and grammatical consistency.

 Soft prompts have limited controllability; a lack of an emotion intensity parameter.
 The CTG field moves fast, new approaches get developed quickly, many of them could be considered.